ALTIBASE/Documents/Manuals/Altibase_trunk/eng/GettingStarted_Eng.md

 The dynamic library file containing user-fined containing user-defined C/C++ functions to be used with external procedures must be identifiable by the Altibase server.
 For this purpose, Altibase provides the library object which is a database object that corresponds to the dynamic library file on a one-to-one basis.

-More detailed information on this can be found in the C/C++ External Procedures Manual.
+More detailed information on this can be found in the *C/C++ External Procedures Manual*.

 #### Non-schema Objects